dcunited001/dcunited001.github.io/_posts/2018-02-18-semioteleological-revolution-a-sociophysical-phase-change.md

         phenomonon) determines how groups of people view the range of paths available and whether they are free from the chains of fate.
+      - so people who are primarily materialistic will exhibit a greater response to socioepistemic
     - for better or worse, people who accept their fate can be trapped within a idealistic reality that is detached from their individual capacity.